 Fortunately, you can borrow money from your retirement savings using a program called the Lifelong Learning Plan.
-This is a key tool for Canadians to finance more education and boost long-term earning potential.Our RRSP's use Nobel Prize winning investing strategy at a fraction of the fees charged by big banks.
+This is a key tool for Canadians to finance more education and boost long-term earning potential.Our RRSPs use a Nobel Prize winning investing strategy at a fraction of the fees charged by big banks.
 Plus it takes just a few minutes to get started.
 Let’s go!

 What is the Lifelong Learning Plan?

 The Lifelong Learning Plan (LLP) is a government program that lets you to temporarily withdraw money from your Registered Retirement Savings Plan to pay for full-time education or training.
 You can withdraw up to $10,000 per year up to a total of $20,000, but it must be repaid within 10 years.
 The money can be used by you, your spouse, or your common law partner.
 It can not be used for your children’s educations.

 The Lifelong Learning Plan is similar to the Home Buyers’ Plan, a program that allows first-time homebuyers to withdraw money from their RRSP for a down payment on a home purchase.
 Essentially, these programs are ways to borrow money from yourself to pay for some of life’s biggest - and necessary - expenses.

 Since withdrawing money from your RRSP is borrowing money, you don’t have to pay any interest.
 You would just be paying it to yourself anyway.
 You don’t pay income tax on your withdrawals (since it’s not income—it was already your money), but you also can’t claim deductions again when you repay.